Experity/docutap.github.io/_posts/2017-03-30-1200-product-update.md

 ## Text Message Wildcards

-Wildcards allow you to site certain pieces of information, like the patient's time of visit or position in queue, in real-time as the information continues to change.
+Wildcards allow you to cite certain pieces of information, like the patient's time of visit or position in queue, in real-time as the information continues to change.
 We've added a list of all available wildcards to our **text message settings page** (hospitals/_ID_/settings/text_messages) to allow you to easily utilize these inputs.